mrzli/value-transformer/README.md

 // [3, 4, 5]
 ```

-You may often want to use transformer with the `applyFn`, because it feels more natural, as if the input value flows through the transformer pipe:
+You may often want to use a transformer with the applyFn because it feels more natural, as if the input value is flowing through the transformer pipe:

 ```ts
 import { applyFn } from '@gmjs/apply-function';